newamericafoundation/pandemic-response-repository/README.md

 ### License

-This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under the [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]